How to Hard Boil Eggs

 How to Hard Boil an Egg

 2. Fill a large pot about 1/2 way full with cold water.

 3. Place all the eggs into the cold water.

 4. Put the pot on the stove and bring to a roaring boil over high heat.

 5. Once it reaches the roaring boil, set the timer for 20 minutes.
 Lower the temperature, but make sure it keeps boiling slightly.
 Keep it at this temperature for the remaining time.

-6. When there is about 2 minutes left on the timer, fill a medium-sized bowl with very, very cold water.
+6. When there are about 2 minutes left on the timer, fill a medium-sized bowl with very, very cold water.

 7. As soon as the timer goes off, remove eggs from the pot and place them directly into the cold water (I recommend using a strainer spoon.)

-8. Let them cool, and viola, the perfect hard boiled egg!
+8. Let them cool, and voila, the perfect hard boiled egg!

 Jack and I sure enjoyed eating one or two of these after they were done, and they tasted totally perfect.